benjycui/mark-twain/README.md

     ...
   },

-  // Others will be parsed as a tree
+  // Others will be parsed as JsonML.
   content:  [
     "article",
     ["h1", "Here is a heading"],